 St.Amant supports First Nations children, youth and families to reach their goals and to live as full members of their communities.
-Services are available to First Nations children and youth up to age 21, who have a suspected or confirmed developmental disability or complex medical needs.
-Services are provided to child and youth who live either on- or off-reserve.
+Services are available to First Nations children and youth up to age 18, who have a suspected or confirmed developmental disability or complex medical needs.
+Services are generally provided to child and youth who live on or ordinarily on reserve.
 We provide services in First Nations communities.
 There is no cost for any of our services.
 All services are entirely voluntary and families may end the service at any time.

 We strongly believe that all children belong with their families, in their culture, and in their communities.
 St.Amant is committed to providing services in a way that is respectful, holistic, person- and family-centred.